perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Changing or manipulating a file to conceal information
 -  **Techniques:**
 	- Hiding entire partitions
-		- using disk management
+		- using disk management tools
 	- Changing file extensions
 	- Setting file attributes to hidden
 		- by changing file signatures
+	- Marking bad
 	- Bit-shifting
 		- Shift 1 bit to the left
 	- Encryption
 	- Password protection

-##### Changing file extensions
-- Advanced digital forensics tools check file headers
-- Compares file extension and verifies if it is correct
-- If there are discrepancies, tool flags file as possible altered file
-- **Another hiding technique:**
-	- Selecting hidden attribute in file's properties dialog box

 ##### Hiding partitions
 - By using the following command: `diskpart remove letter`